imnotagooddeveloper/Who-is-this-guy/README.md

 <h2>Me</h2>

 <p>I'm a high school student with a passion for programming, cybersecurity, and reverse engineering.
-I enjoy breaking things down (and making them not work again) to understand how they work and creating my own projects along the way.
+I enjoy breaking things down (and making them not work again even with ctrl+z) to understand how they work and creating my own projects along the way.
 My goal is to learn everything and push the boundaries of what I can do.</p>

 <h2>Tech Stack</h2>